By Georges Félix

 While the government of Puerto Rico has historically invested in biotechnology and industrial agriculture for export, this model has failed our food system.
 Now, in our time of need, social movements in rural and urban communities are organising in brigades to rescue what is left of Puerto Rican agriculture.

-Before the hurricane, the Puerto Rican movement for food sovereignty was growing with local farmers and budding farmers’ markets.
+Before the hurricane, the Puerto Rican movement for food sovereignty was slowly growing with local farmers and budding farmers’ markets.
 More than 150 food activists were trained in agroecology.
-In the midst of tragedy we have an opportunity to rebuild our island’s food system—sustainably and equitably.
+In the midst of tragedy we have found an opportunity to rebuild our island’s food system—sustainably and equitably.
 The ground is fertile for an agroecological transformation.

 Disasters, Agroecology, and Decolonial Reconstruction in Puerto Rico

 Geplaatst door Food First op Woensdag 18 oktober 2017